Teaching Social Skills

 1. "Manners" & positive interaction with others

--how to asking for permission rather than acting impulsively
+-how to ask for permission rather than acting impulsively

 2. Appropriate classroom behavior